Strength Training Over 50: Injury-Proof Your Body and Stay Strong for Life.

 Starting Strength author Mark Rippetoe calls this being “harder to kill.”
 And he’s right.
 A stronger, injury-resistant body isn’t just about lifting more weight — it’s about living better, longer, and with fewer setbacks.

-Whether you’re a younger lifter staying injury-free or a senior training for decades to come, injury-proofing your body is the best investment you can make.
+Whether you’re a younger lifter staying injury-free or a senior building muscle after 50, injury-proofing your body is the best investment you can make.

 Injuries are the great progress-killers.
 They take you out of the gym, derail consistency, and sometimes never fully heal.